Facebook Pixel Satisfactory Academic Progress | Western Kentucky University

 Students are limited to 2 Approved SAP Appeals due to extenuating circumstances per academic career level (i.e. Undergraduate, Graduate).

-**Appeals that were granted an approved status due to COVID related obstacles will not be included in the students’ maximum two approved appeal opportunities due to extenuating circumstances.**
+**Appeals that were granted an approved status due to COVID related obstacles,during the Federal PHE which ended on May 11, 2023, will not be included in the students’ maximum two approved appeal opportunities due to extenuating circumstances.**

 X. COURSES FOR WHICH NO CREDIT IS EARNED/REPEATED

-1. Audits, Incompletes, and grades of 'W' or 'F', or FN’s (failure due to non-attendance) do not count as hours earned; therefore, they could affect the student’s quantitative component.
+1. Audits, Incompletes, and grades of 'W' or 'F', or FN’s (failure due to non-attendance) do not count as hours earned; but do count as attempted hours, and therefore negatively affect the student’s quantitative component.

 2. A student must complete all assignments for an Incomplete (X) or an In Progress (IP) course and have a passing grade for that course posted on his/her academic transcript before credit may be included in the number of hours earned for that term; however, those ‘X’ or ‘IP’ credit hours will be calculated into the student’s total attempted hours.
-The Student Financial Assistance Office can use professional judgment after the initial SAP review to re-evaluate a student’s SAP status if a grade is now submitted for a prior ‘X’, ‘IP’, grade change update or if a late grade is posted at the student’s request.
+The Student Financial Assistance Office can use professional judgment after the initial SAP review to re-evaluate a student’s SAP status at the student's request if a grade is now submitted for a prior ‘X’, ‘IP’, grade change update or if a late grade is posted.
 A grade of NR (no report) or ER (no report for just one student) indicates a grade has not been posted by an instructor.
 Students on warning/ probation must also have official grades for these courses reflected on their academic transcript before they can be included in the number of hours earned for that term.

 3. Nonpunitive grades such as NG (no grade) indicate that no grade will be assigned for that particular course.
 Nonpunitive grades will not be calculated into a student’s qualitative or quantitative SAP review.